-- We won a defense jury verdict for the National Collegiate Athletic Association (NCAA) in a defamation suit brought in the Los Angeles Superior Court by former University of Southern California (USC) assistant football coach Todd McNair.
+- Winning a defense jury verdict for the National Collegiate Athletic Association (NCAA) in a defamation suit brought in the Los Angeles Superior Court by former University of Southern California (USC) assistant football coach Todd McNair.

-- We won summary judgment for Georgia Pacific LLC in an antitrust class action lawsuit involving over $10 billion in claimed damages.
+- Winning summary judgment for Georgia Pacific LLC in an antitrust class action lawsuit involving over $10 billion in claimed damages.
 The court’s decision came just one day after it had preliminarily approved a settlement in which Georgia Pacific’s co-defendants agreed to pay over $350 million.

-- We secured a complete dismissal of a securities fraud class action in the Eastern District of Virginia for MAXIMUS Inc., before any discovery was taken, and successfully defending that dismissal on appeal.
+- Securing a complete dismissal of a securities fraud class action in the Eastern District of Virginia for MAXIMUS Inc., before any discovery was taken, and successfully defending that dismissal on appeal.

 - Obtaining the unprecedented dismissal of a lawsuit brought by the Consumer Financial Protection Bureau against the economic development arms of the Habematolel Pomo Tribe of Upper Lake.
-The Bureau withdrew its case in early 2018 rather than respond to WW+E’s motion to dismiss.
+The Bureau withdrew its case in early 2018 rather than respond to Wilkinson Walsh’s motion to dismiss.

-- We successfully argued for the court to dismiss Plaintiffs’ biggest win—a $250 million award for false designation—in Zenimax Media et al. v.
+- Successfully arguing for the court to dismiss Plaintiffs’ biggest win—a $250 million award for false designation—in Zenimax Media et al. v.
 Oculus VR.
-WW+E represented all Defendants in this case, including Oculus VR and its parent company Facebook.
-We prevailed on most of the claims at trial, with Plaintiffs receiving only a small fraction of the damages they sought.
-In addition to reducing the damages further based on our post-trial arguments, the court denied Plaintiffs’ motion to enjoin the use of disputed technology in the Oculus Rift headset—allowing Oculus VR to market and sell its products without restriction—and granted Defendants’ motion for sanctions.
+Wilkinson Walsh represented all Defendants in this case, including Oculus VR and its parent company Facebook.
+Wilkinson Walsh prevailed on most of the claims at trial, with Plaintiffs receiving only a small fraction of the damages they sought.
+In addition to reducing the damages further based on Wilkinson Walsh's post-trial arguments, the court denied Plaintiffs’ motion to enjoin the use of disputed technology in the Oculus Rift headset—allowing Oculus VR to market and sell its products without restriction—and granted Defendants’ motion for sanctions.

 Not all of our cases go to trial, but we work efficiently and maximize settlement value by staying laser-focused on how we would prevail at trial.
 Our track record and pre-trial strategy demonstrate to our adversaries that we are prepared to go to trial and to win.